LiaGlitcheur/Slyver-Launcher/docs/MicrosoftAuth.md

 # Microsoft Authentication

-Authenticating with Microsoft is fully supported by Helios Launcher.
+Authenticating with Microsoft is fully supported by Slyver Launcher.

 ## Acquiring an Azure Client ID